YCL92/DualCamSeg/README.md

-# Foreground Extraction via Dual-Side Cameras
+# Foreground extraction via dual-side cameras on a mobile device using long short-term trajectory analysis

 This repository is the implementation of the following paper: